kislerdm/pulumi-neon/docs/_index.md

 ## How to configure the provider

+1. Sign up for Neon and [create an API token](https://api-docs.neon.tech/reference/authentication#neon-api-keys).
+2. Export the token as the environment variable `NEON_API_KEY`.
-1. Initiate a Pulumi project by running `pulumi new`.
+3. Initiate a Pulumi project by running `pulumi new`.
-2. Select the `template` in the dropdown.
+4. Select the `template` in the dropdown.
-3. Select one of the technologies supported by the provider:
+5. Select one of the technologies supported by the provider:
     - `go`
+    - `typescript`
     - `python`
-    - `typescript`
     - `csharp`
-4. Sign up for Neon and [create an API token](https://api-docs.neon.tech/reference/authentication#neon-api-keys).
-5. Export the token as the environment variable `NEON_API_KEY`.
+    - `java`
+    - `yaml`
-6. (Optionally) Configure the Pulumi secret by running `pulumi config set --secret neon:api_key ${NEON_API_KEY}`.
+6. Configure the Pulumi secret by running `pulumi config set --secret neon:api_key ${NEON_API_KEY}`.
+7. Install the plugin by running ``

 ## Example: how to provision a Neon Project